koopatroopa787/myprojects/README.md

 # myprojects
-these are the projects that I have made, it contains a variety of web development and artificial intelligence
+these are the projects that I have made, it contains a variety of artificial intelligence project and has variety of models that are used in day to day life